Preparing for Therapy: Key Questions for Your CBT Therapist

 7. Exploring Strategies to Manage Setbacks – How can you handle obstacles during therapy?

-Managing setbacks improves long-term therapy adherence by equipping you with adaptive coping strategies.
-Evidence from clinical trials (Port Jefferson CBT study, 2022) indicates that proactive planning for setbacks reduces drop-out rates by 20%.
+When you learn to manage setbacks effectively, you gain adaptive coping strategies that improve your ability to stick with therapy long-term.
+Evidence from clinical trials indicates that proactive planning for setbacks reduces drop-out rates by 20%.
 In practice, I emphasize the importance of resilience—teaching cognitive reframing and behavioral activation to overcome temporary challenges.
 With a trauma-informed approach, setbacks are viewed as part of the healing journey rather than failures.

 These strategies allow you to maintain progress even when difficulties arise.